deearchitect224/Algorithm_JS/README.md

 - **Grid Traveler**

 Write a function `gridtraveler(m,n)` that takes m,n as arguments denoting the mxn grid.
 It returns the number of moves needed to go from left-top to right-bottom cell.

+**What is Grid traveler?**
+>Imagine you have a 2x2 grid and the starting position is 2,2.
+The goal is to get to 1,1.
+In order to go from Start to End cell, you will need to move Right,Down or Down,Right.
+The same problem can be extended to mxn grid.
+Note that when you are traversing a mxn grid you will have an identical set of moves to reach the goal as in nxm grid.

 | Implementation | Time Complexity | Space Complexity |
 | ----------- | ----------- | ----------- |